erdewit/HiFiScan/README.rst

 the best possible audio quality from it.
 There are two ways to do this:

-1. Manual: The realtime frequency spectrum is displayed and the peaks and troughs can be interactively equalized away.
+1. Manual: The realtime frequency response is displayed and the peaks and troughs can be interactively equalized away.

 2. Automatic: The frequency response is measured and a correction is calculated.
-This correction is a phase-neutral finite impulse response (FIR) that can be imported into most equalizer programs.
+This correction is by default a phase-neutral finite impulse response (FIR) that can be imported into most equalizer programs.

 The measuring is done by playing a "chirp" sound that sweeps